Murder of Michiko Okuyama: Disappearance

 At around 11:30am on 20 September 1997, Okuyama left her apartment informing her roommate that she planned to do some shopping.
 Casually dressed and wearing a bum bag, Okuyama caught a bus and then disembarked near the Cairns Post Office to post some letters to friends and family in Japan.
-She then purchased some items at a Woolworths supermarket to prepare that night's evening meal.
+She then purchased some items at a Woolworths to prepare that night's evening meal.

 When Okuyama did not arrive back at the apartment, her roommate grew concerned but assumed Okuyama had made other plans.
 However, after more time had elapsed, Okuyama's roommate contacted Okuyama's parents who were also concerned.
 They reported her missing to the police in Cairns on the evening of 22 September 1997.

 Okuyama's parents, Mikio and Toshie Okuyama arrived in Cairns on 25 September 1997.
 Communicating through an interpreter, the Okuyama family were updated by the Queensland Police Service on the case and their efforts in locating their daughter.
 This had included extensively searching throughout the city, releasing her image and details in the local media, putting up posters and dressing a mannequin to look like Okuyama in a shopping centre.